MohanCheenu/Portfolio-Using-HTML-CSS-JS/README.md

 - **JavaScript**: Enable interactive functionality, such as smooth scrolling with `scrollIntoView`.

 ## 🚀 How to Use
+Setup the Project
+Open the `index.html` file in any modern web browser.
+Customize the content within the <section> tags to fit your requirements.
+JavaScript Implementation
+Include the scrollToSection function for smooth scrolling:

 ### Clone the Repository
 ```bash